krmbzds/stars/README.md

 - [binhtran432k/dotfiles](https://github.com/binhtran432k/dotfiles) -
 - [quenhus/uBlock-Origin-dev-filter](https://github.com/quenhus/uBlock-Origin-dev-filter) - Filters to block and remove copycat-websites from DuckDuckGo, Google and other search engines.
 Specific to dev websites like StackOverflow or GitHub.
 - [anufrievroman/calcure](https://github.com/anufrievroman/calcure) - Modern TUI calendar and task manager with minimal and customizable UI.
-- [blind-oracle/transmission-trackers](https://github.com/blind-oracle/transmission-trackers) - Script to automatically add trackers from a list to all torrents in Transmission
 - [Morpheus636/zeal-cli](https://github.com/Morpheus636/zeal-cli) - A CLI for managing offline documentation for Zeal.
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
 - [internetarchive/openlibrary](https://github.com/internetarchive/openlibrary) - One webpage for every book ever published!